greendino2000/Robot-Arm/README.md

     - **Solution:** Added flange shaft coupling to stepper motor shaft to better secure the arm to the base and disperse heat.
 Need to lower the stepper motor into the electronics box to compensate for the height of the coupler.

       <img src="https://github.com/greendino2000/Robot-Arm/assets/66684604/b596bd3f-3f4f-418d-9285-0e5348124355" width=300>

-- Add limit switch to base to determine 0 automatically.
-    - Currently, the base sets the position it is in on startup as 0.

 - ✅⭐ Remove the DC barrel jack from the circuit board
     - Replace with a [panel mount](https://www.adafruit.com/product/610) design that will run wires to a header